 The Dirt was founded in 2008 and returned to print in December 2022 after a three-year pandemic hiatus.

 SPONSORS & ADVERTISERS

-The Dirt supports 100% local music, art, food, and culture.
-To make the publication free and available to all of Davis, and to offer this platform to local artists, we rely on the support of sponsors.
+The Dirt is published entirely by the support of our local sponsorship partners.
 If you would like to reach readers while supporting local arts and culture, please consider taking out an ad space in the publication.
-The Dirt will be distributed to a very targeted, local audience who are interested in learning about your business.
-We will be recognizing your sponsorship and support on all of our platforms, and we will be working to expand the publication’s reach through newsletters, social posts, and on our website, TheDirt.Online.
+The Dirt has a circulation of 5,000 and is distributed to a very targeted, local audience who are interested in learning about your business.
+We will recognize your sponsorship and support on all of our platforms, as we work to expand reach through newsletters, social media and on TheDirt.Online.

 Please get in touch if you would like a media kit with ad rates (which have been kept at their 2020 status).

-Regardless of whether or not you choose to advertise, be sure to submit any and all events for our calendar for a free listing.
-We do our best to catch everything and we don’t want anyone to miss hearing about your event.
+Please submit any and all events to our calendar for a FREE digital and print listing.
+We do our best to catch everything, but we don’t want anyone to miss hearing about your event.
 Use this link, which you can also find at the top of the website, to submit events: https://thedirt.online/add-an-event/

-Important Dates—Please submit your events by 5 pm PST on the 23rd of every month to guarantee printing in the following month’s issue of The Dirt: https://thedirt.online/add-an-event/
+Important: Submit events by 5 pm PST on the 23rd of each month to guarantee printing in the following month’s issue of The Dirt.

 ABOUT THE EDITOR

 Hanna Nakano is editor & publisher of The Dirt.